kiva/aries-key-guardian/README.md

 6. Test out your migration: `npm run start:debug`

 If you see any errors or the migration doesn't do what you expect, go back to step 4.
 Rinse, repeat.

-### Epic
-There is still a lot of work to do in this repo as described in the epic PRO-1892